Make a difference with BLUETTI hidden easter eggs

 Complete Off-grid Lifestyle, AC200MAX Made

 Being one of the most popular power stations throughout the BLUETTI store, AC200MAX is an ideal option for those looking for a budget-saving solution to access energy storage batteries.
 For more power needs at home and in the wild, its capacity can be grown if necessary while working with B230 battery packs.
 With the innovative BLUETTI App, AC200MAX can be controlled and monitored in real-time through WiFi or Bluetooth connectivity.
-For AC200MAX orders during this Easter Sale, customers will have the options to add C$299 for a PV200, C$699 for a PV350, or C$799 for a PV420.
+For AC200MAX orders during this Easter Sale, customers will have the options to add $299 for a PV200, $599 for PV350, or $699 for PV420.

 BLUETTI AC200P, a flagship model that has won a large group of backers since it was born, comes with a 2000Wh capacity and 2000W continuous power for versatile applications.
 It’s also stackable with B230 or B300 expansion batteries to enlarge the capacity for a step forward in energy self-sufficient.
-The easter sale price of AC200P will be C$1899 with a coupon code AC200P400
+A FREE cable – P090D to xt90 is also included in the AC200P+B300 orders.

 About BLUETTI